best in class

 Type: Pillow | Material: Microfiber | App compatibility vs non-app compatibility: Non-app compatible

-Another nice option for those trying to get a slightly different perspective is a sex cushion, like the Liberator Wedge.
-“For a lot of women and men, there’s certain positions that can be really uncomfortable, but when you elevate your pelvis with this wedge, it can help make things a little easier,” says Morse.
-It can help with G-spot stimulation, make oral sex more comfortable, and assist with possibly awkward positions like doggy style, she adds.
+Another nice option for those trying to get a slightly different perspective is a sex cushion like the Liberator Wedge.
+“For a lot of women and men, there are certain positions that can be really uncomfortable, but when you elevate your pelvis with this wedge, it can help make things a little easier,” says Morse.
+It can help with G-spot stimulation, make oral sex more comfortable, and assist with certain positions like doggy style.

 Best chair